mnida/llm-abuse-detection/README.md

 However, since this is a sample project I will continue with data on the order of 100 samples because I don't want to have to handwrite more inappropriate prompts.

+## Update: I added a bit more data to the dataset and retrained the models.
+New results in result section.

 # Three methods of classification

 ## 1. LLM classifies whether it is appropriate or not.